Award Winning Cancer Care

 The American College of Surgeons (ACS) Commission on Cancer is a consortium of professional organizations dedicated to improving survival and quality of life for cancer patients through setting standards, cancer prevention, research, education, and the monitoring of comprehensive quality care.
 Care at a hospital with approval by the Commission on Cancer gives patients and their families peace of mind.

 Cayuga Cancer Center has maintained continuous approval status from the Commission on Cancer since 1985.
-We have received certification with commendation from the Commission on Cancer as a Comprehensive Community Hospital Cancer Program.
-In 2012 we received the Outstanding Achievement Award, one of only seventy-nine health-care facilities in the United States to receive this national recognition.
+In 2018 we received our third consecutive Outstanding Achievement Award.
 This award acknowledges cancer programs that achieve excellence in providing the highest quality of care to cancer patients.
 This is important to local cancer patients because it recognizes a level of care that exceeds established baseline standards of care and places Cayuga Medical Center among benchmark hospitals.

 Our certified cancer care program includes: